lukasturcani/molder/readme.rst

                 file of the molecule.
 The content of other molecular structure files may work as well, but they're not tested.
+:shared.json: Holds a list of InChIs belonging to molecules in
+              ``database.json``.
+Molecules in this list will be seen by all users.
 :index.html: The website.
 :index.css: Styles the website.
 :index.js: Makes the website interactive.
 Handles communication with